turingschool/front-end-curriculum/lessons/module-3/react-advanced-lifecycle-methods-and-concepts.md

 tags: React
 ---

+## Agenda

+- Break into groups, learn about individual lifecycle methods
+- Teach each lifecycle method to the larger group
+- Learn about `componentDidCatch`, and how to use it

 ## LifeCycle Methods: An Interactive Adventure

 Later this year (2018), the React team will unveil **async rendering**.
 Per the